Dorking Circular walk

-† Distance when starting from Dorking West and finishing at Dorking Deepdene.
-The full circular walk from Dorking (Main) station is 1¾ km longer (1.1 miles; 25 minutes).
+† Subtract 1¾ km (1.1 miles; 25 minutes) if starting from Dorking West and finishing at Dorking Deepdene.
 See Transport below.

 The small market town of Dorking sits on the edge of the Greensand Hills, guarding a gap in the North Downs carved out by the River Mole.
 Many walks take in the famous Box Hill to the north-east, but this one covers the area on the opposite side of the town.

 The walk starts with a long stretch along the lower chalk slopes of the National Trust's Denbies Hillside, a Site of Special Scientific Interest (SSSI) rich with wildflowers in spring and summer.
-The Main Walk then heads south into the wooded Greensand Hills, going through the extensive Wotton Estate to the picturesque hamlet of Friday Street with its large Hammer Pond, familiar from Book 1 Walk 42 (Holmwood to Gomshall).
-There are two possible lunch pubs on this route, in Wotton and Friday Street.
+The Main Walk then heads south into the wooded Greensand Hills, going through the extensive Wotton Estate to the picturesque hamlet of Friday Street with its large Hammer Pond, familiar from the Holmwood to Gomshall walk (1–42).
+There are two possible lunch pubs on this route, one in Wotton and (if it reopens) another in Friday Street.

 The return leg crosses a number of ridges on open access land managed by the Surrey Wildlife Trust and the Forestry Commission.
 Several rivers tumble down these hills and the highest of these ridges is a watershed, separating the Tillingbourne and its tributaries which turn westwards to the River Wey at Guildford from those which flow into the River Mole at Dorking.
 After passing the large ponds of Bury Hill Fisheries a final climb takes you along the top of The Nower, a semi-natural woodland reserve with splendid views.
 There are plenty of opportunities for refreshment in Dorking before the journey back.